Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Proposed Methods

 The \textit{third} problem is to infer high-performing contact-based perception markerlessly using in-finger vision.
 This representation problem is usually resolved by adding artificial markers to the soft medium, which VBSeeThruP shares using either an Illuminated Chamber or a See-Thru-Network.
-Previous research has also explored fiducial markers within the STN, achieving high-performing proprioceptive perception, particularly when considering the STN's static and dynamic viscoelastic properties \cite{Liu2024ProprioceptiveLearning}.
+Previous research has also explored fiducial markers within the STN, achieving high-performing proprioceptive perception, particularly when considering the STN's static and dynamic viscoelastic properties \citep{Liu2024ProprioceptiveLearning}.

-This study utilizes the STN masks in the Dynamic States, obtained from segmented tracking, as the model input to infer 6D forces and torques.
+This study uses the STN masks in the Dynamic States, obtained from segmented tracking, as model inputs to infer 6D forces and torques.
 We adopted the Supervised Variational AutoEncoder (SVAE) for this task, and Fig. \ref{fig:Result_SVAE}A shows the experimental setup for collecting true labels of 6D forces and torques at the finger base using nano25 by ATI for calibration.
 The in-finger camera and FT sensor were connected to a laptop for data streaming.
-We collected 40,000 synchronized pairs of images and FT readings while manually compressing the two STN fingers from various directions and contact locations.
+We collected 40,000 synchronized pairs of images and FT readings as we manually compressed the two STN fingers from various directions and contact locations.
 We used an 8:2 train-valid split and trained the SVAE model for 50 epochs.
-To avoid excessive good validation scores due to the potential sample dependence, we separately collected a test dataset of 1,000 samples.
+To avoid excessive validation scores due to potential sample dependence, we collected a separate test dataset of 1,000 samples.

 Figure \ref{fig:Result_SVAE}B illustrates the SVAE model.
 The STN masks segmented in Dynamic States \(\tensor*[^{\text{STN}}_{\text{Dynamic}}]{\mathbf{M}}{^{\text{Seg}}_{t \geq \text{Contact}}}\) and the mask template \(\tensor*[]{\mathbf{M}}{^{\text{Seg}}_{t=0}}\) are fed to the ResNet18 encoder and decoder module to reconstruct the in-finger image \(\tensor*[]{\mathbf{M}}{^{\text{Gen}}_{t \geq \text{Contact}}}\).
 The latent space is set to 32 dimensions.
 At the same time, we design an auxiliary supervised regression task of the 6D forces and torques \(\tensor*[]{\mathbf{FT}}{_{t \geq \text{Contact}}}\) simultaneously from the learned latent geometry representation.
 This leads to the formal representation of this implementation, addressing the third research problem in Fig. \ref{fig:Method_ThreeRQs}.